spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202108.0/deploy-file-reference-1.0.md

 * Project-wide

   - `database: engine:` - possible values are `postgres`and `mysql`.
   - `database: version:` - defines the version of the database engine.
 If `database:engine:` is set to `mysql`, also defines if MySQL or MariaDB is used according to the [version](https://github.com/spryker/docker-sdk#supported-services).
-See [Database](/docs/scos/dev/the-docker-sdk/{{page.version}}/configuring-services.html#database) for detailed configuration instructions.
+See Database on this page for detailed configuration instructions.
   - `database: root: username:`, `database: root: password:` - defines the user with root privileges.
   - `database: endpoints:` - defines the service's port that can be accessed via given endpoints.